Japan Line: the sweatshirt in Toki material

 Its integration into the preppy wardrobe

-champion brand history
+history champion brand

-"Champion dresses college sports teams".
+"Champion dresses university sports teams."

 champion equipment american universities